 Daily tasks: These are things I do every single day.
 For example, my current daily task list includes gratitude work, exercise, and education.
 I do my best to touch on these things every day.
 In fact, I start my day with gratitude work, getting that task done before I take a shower or eat breakfast!

 Appointments: These are things that are scheduled for a specific time, such as a meeting or telephone call.

 Projects: This is everything else I want to touch on or get done that day.
 It includes client work, marketing projects, product development, and even mundane things like going to the bank, doing the laundry, and going grocery shopping.

 Marking things off your list

-Highlighting things that get done is a positive, affirming act and makes the to do list look much lighter and happier.
-There is actual scientific evidence to prove this, which I can’t seem to find right now.
+Highlighting things that get done is a positive, affirming act and makes the to-do list look much lighter and happier.
+There is scientific evidence to prove this, which I can’t seem to find right now.
 But I know since I switched to highlighting, I get more done.

 Digitize your to do list

-I keep my to do list in a MS Word file on my computer.
+I keep my to-do list in an MS Word file on my computer.
 That way, things that need to continue on to the next day are already there and I don’t need to re-write or re-type them.